What Is Inventory Management Software? How to Choose the Right System for Your Brand

 Cloud-based vs. on-premise?

-Cloud is standard now — no hardware to manage, accessible anywhere, automatic updates.
-On-premise is rare and mainly relevant for enterprises with specific compliance requirements.
+Cloud is standard now.
+No hardware to manage, accessible anywhere, automatic updates.
+On-premise is rare, and mostly relevant for enterprises with specific compliance requirements.

 What integrations do you actually need?

 List every platform you use: sales channels, 3PLs, shipping providers, accounting software.
 Match it against each vendor's native integration list.
-The more gaps, the more middleware — and the more points of failure.
+The more gaps, the more middleware.
+And more middleware means more points of failure.

 What's the total cost of ownership?